-With ample room to spare, the ICEBOX® igloo has more floor space for occupants than an average tent, with extra space to stow your gear, which is then protected within its friendly confines.
+With ample room to spare, the ICEBOX® igloo has more floor space for occupants than a tent with extra space to stow your gear which is then protected within its friendly confines.
 The ICEBOX® igloo tool builds five sizes of igloos with inside floor diameters of seven, eight, nine, ten, and eleven feet.
 (You decide the size of the igloo you want and adjust the guide pole that builds it accordingly.)
 The total square footage offered by the different sized igloos gives a choice of 38, 50, 63, 78, and 95 square ft.

 The seven foot ICEBOX® igloo will accommodate one person and gear.
 One person can be added with each increase in size of the igloo with the eleven foot igloo big enough for five people and their gear.
 The igloos are tall enough for most people to stand up in and get dressed after a peaceful night’s sleep.
 No more scrunching and kneeling down like in a tent.
 So stretch out, relax, take it easy, because you can.

 The ICEBOX®-built igloos winter camping on hallet ridge RMNP contains many inherent advantages over a four season tent for snow camping .
 In addition to the new sense of adventure you’ll experience with the ICEBOX®, the igloo structure created is more efficient and practical, more accommodating when the temperamental whims of nature strike, and is a more constant factor in unpredictable circumstances.
 The ICEBOX® igloo becomes a sturdy, diverse base of operations: a roomy place to sleep, to store food and water to prevent freezing, to stow equipment, to cook, or to just lounge about in a climate-controlled environment and shoot the breeze.